 The vehicle routing with timewindows domain model makes heavily use of shadow variables.
-This allows it to express its constraints more naturally, because properties such as arrivalTime and departureTime, are directly available on the domain model.
+This allows it to express its constraints more naturally, because properties such as arrivalTime and

 3.9.4.1.
 Road distances instead of air distances

 In the real world, vehicles cannot follow a straight line from location to location: they have to use roads and highways.
 From a business point of view, this matters a lot: